David-Hughes3/Calculator-CICD-TDD-OO/README.md

 3. Setup your CI/CD pipeline
 4. Start OOP using TDD!

-## CICD folder contains Vagrantfile and Jenkinsfile for running a CICD pipeline
+## Repo folder contains Vagrantfile and Jenkinsfile for running a CICD pipeline

 Setup for Jenkins-Vagrant box
 1. from dir run command "$vagrant up"